 Community Grants Program: applications are due in July—specific dates can be found on our Community Grants timeline

-Crisis Community Care Fund: this fund currently does not have an open application process.
-For more information on who is elegible for this fund, please take a moment to learn more about our Crisis Community Care Efforts.
+Crisis Community Care Fund: We will be reviewing applications on a rolling basis and notifying recipients of awards during the last week of each month.
+Funds will be dispersed the last week of every month.
+For 2021, we have $250,000 budgeted and will make monthly awards until depleted.
+For more information on who is eligible for this fund, please take a moment to learn more about our Crisis Community Care Efforts.

 Community Grants Program: In the fall—specific dates can be found on the Community Grants timeline